google-research/google-research/CardBench_zero_shot_cardinality_training/training_datasets/README.md

 ### Notes

-Depending on the type of an attribute the corresponding feature is populated.
+* Depending on the type of an attribute the corresponding feature is populated.
 For example percentiles_str are populated for an attributes with type string and percentiles_num are populated for numeric attributes.
 The empty feature is filled with the value -1.
+* To download the training datasets please follow the [instructions here](https://github.com/google-research/google-research/tree/master?tab=readme-ov-file#google-research)